 During her wartime travels, de Havilland had witnessed the devastating incidence of mental illness among returning servicemen.
 With war’s end, this problem had become a pressing one for the whole society, but a long-standing taboo inhibited public discussion of the matter.
 De Havilland leaped at the chance to dramatize the problem in her next project, The Snake Pit.
 Her fearless performance in this harrowing film exposed shocking conditions in the nation’s mental institutions and ignited public demand for long-overdue reform.

 Another historic performance came in a project she originated.
 After seeing a stage adaptation of Washington Square, by the great American novelist Henry James, de Havilland resolved to bring the story to the screen.
 She enlisted the acclaimed director William Wyler, long recognized for the power of his adaptations of great literature.
 The production proved a trying one.
 The distinguished actor Ralph Richardson, the epitome of old-school British acting, posed one set of challenges, while her leading man, Montgomery Clift, an exponent of the new “Method” school, presented another.
 In one of the most difficult roles of her career, de Havilland found herself isolated on the set.
-She channeled all of the emotions posed by these difficulties back into the performance.
+She channeled all of the emotions posed by these challenges back into her performance.
 A great story, a stirring musical score by Aaron Copland, masterful direction by Wyler, and an unforgettable performance by Olivia de Havilland resulted in an enduring masterpiece, The Heiress.
 For the second time, Olivia de Havilland was honored with the Best Actress Oscar.